 Heartland Film is a nonprofit arts organization founded in 1991 with the mission to inspire filmmakers and audiences through the transformative power of film.
 Heartland Film is a curator and supporter of purposeful filmmaking, honoring a wide variety of cinema and awarding storytellers from all over the world.
 The films we select and exhibit – whether they inspire and uplift, educate and inform, or have the ability to shift audiences’ perspectives on the world – all have one thing in common: they are entertaining films that do more than just entertain.

-Operating all throughout the year, Heartland Film is comprised of four major program areas:
+Operating all throughout the year, Heartland Film is comprised of three major program areas:

-- Heartland Film Roadshow: The Heartland Film Roadshow travels all across Indiana to offer year-round screenings of select Heartland films to the community.
-Screening venues include the Heartland Basile Theatre, Indianapolis Museum of Art, JCC Indianapolis, The Palladium, The Historic Artcraft Theatre and others.
+Heartland Film Roadshow: The Heartland Film Roadshow travels all across Indiana to offer year-round screenings of select Heartland films to the community.
+Screening venues include the Heartland Basile Theatre, Newfields, JCC Indianapolis, The Palladium, The Historic Artcraft Theatre and others.

 - Why is it important for Heartland Film to exist?
 How does the community benefit?